| |

 less chemicals to maintain a satisfactory bromine level: 2-3

-PPM should suffice, as compared to 3-5 ppm with the
+PPM should suffice, as compared to 3-5 ppm without the

 ozonator.
 However, you will still have to maintain the pH,